zuozhenggh/learning-library/create-labs/labs/5-labs-github-merge-commit-pullrequest/5-labs-github-merge-commit-pullrequest.md

 3. Under the **Default branch**, the master branch is selected by default.
 This indicates the local clone on your PC.
 ![](./images/git-hub-merge-local-clone-default-branch.png " ")

 4. Scroll down the **Merge into master** window, select **upstream/master** (this is your master repository which is the learning-library), and then click **Merge upstream/master into master**.
-In this example, this will merge 120 commits by other people from the upstream/master (master repository) into the clone on the local PC.
+In this example, this will merge 120 commits by other people from the upstream/master into the clone on the local PC.

 ![](./images/git-hub-merge-upstream-master.png " ")

 5. When the merge is successfully completed, a "Successfully merged upstream/master into master" message is displayed.
-To push the new commits from the local clone to the origin remote of the clone (the fork), click **Push origin**.
+To push the new commits from the local clone to your forked location, click **Push origin**.

 ![](./images/labs-git-hub-merge-push-origin.png " ")

 To determine if your clone is up-to-date with upstream/master (production), repeat steps 2 to 4.
 If both repositories are synchronized, then the following message is displayed:
-"This branch is up to date with upstream/master."
+"This branch is up to date with upstream/master".

 ![](./images/git-hub-merge-branch-up-to-date.png " ")

-The **Push Origin** is replaced by **Fetch Origin** after the push origin operation is successfully completed.
+In the GitHub Desktop UI, notice that the **Push Origin** is replaced by **Fetch Origin** after the push origin operation is successfully completed.
 The local clone and fork repositories are now synced with the master repository.

 ![](./images/git-hub-merge-fetch-origin.png " ")